Catherine (Benzoni novel): Background and publication

 Catherine was first released in 1962 as a cliffhanger in the daily newspaper France-Soir, even though the novel was not yet available in stores but the foreign publishing houses bought the rights for Catherine, including West Germany, Holland, Spain, Sweden, Italy, Turkey, Denmark, Finland, Iceland and England.

 In the United Kingdom, Heinemann Ltd prepared to publish Catherine on 13 August 1964, Benzoni was invited to a cocktail party in London by Heinemann to launching the first Catherine novel (One Love is Enough), is followed by an interview with BBC radio reporter Leigh Crutchley introducing "Countess Juliette Benzoni di Conza" to the English press, and The Scotsman mentioned Benzoni's trip to London.
 After the release of Catherine in Great Britain, the American market published Benzoni's series in 1967 with enormous success using different book covers and different titles.
 As a result, the novels were translated into more than 20 languages and 30 million copies were also sold.

 Due to its success, Benzoni was asked to continue with the series, writing further volumes in between other best-sellers; six more adventures of her heroine Catherine.
 The seventh book of the series (The Lady of Montsalvy) was finally translated four decades later into English in June 2021.
 Readers had been left in the dark after the end of the sixth book (A Trap for Catherine) a fact which had been unknown to Benzoni, along with the abbreviation of translated titles until some years ago.

-The Catherine saga

 All seven novels in both French and English were also available as e-books:

-Re-issuing of the Catherine saga

 On 21 November 2014, the English publishing house Telos Publishing has bought the rights from Benzoni to re-issue the Catherine saga which included the previous untranslated novel The Lady of Montsalvy.
 By 1 March 2015, more than 50 years later, four of the seven novels were again published, starting with One Love is Enough and Catherine, followed by 2017, 2020 and 2021 by the other three novels including A Time for Love, A Trap for Catherine and The Lady of Montsalvy as the seventh and final book for the very first time.
 Telos Publishing announced on their official website that this time the Catherine novels would be unabridged, with the new editions from Telos are also available on Amazon Kindle and other devices.